-Information provided during the evaluation process should demonstrate how effectively the proposed project meets statutory requirements, funding priorities and program objectives.
-Projects will be evaluated in the following categories.
-A total of 100 points are possible.
+Information provided during the evaluation process should demonstrate how effectively the proposed project meets statutory requirements, funding priorities, and program objectives.
+Projects will be evaluated using the established criteria and any additional funding considerations.
+Project proposals will receive an initial ranking, with a score of 100 points possible.
 Points will be attributed to each category and not to individual questions.

 Scoring Criteria Points

-Statutory Requirements and Project Need 35
+Eligibility, Statutory Requirements and Project Need 35

 Statutory and Program Priorities 25

 Project Readiness 15

 Organizational Capacity 10

 Collaboration 10

 Additional Project Characteristics 5

 Total Points Possible 100